Believing in accessibility for all

 • unnecessarily or excessive copying us into emails to other parties.

-2.3 An example of such impact would be that the demand takes up an excessive amount of staff time and in doing so disadvantages our other customers and prevents their own enquiry or complaint from being dealt with quickly.
+2.3 This can impact on service delivery where demand takes up an excessive amount of staff time and in doing so disadvantages our other customers and prevents enquiries or complaints from being dealt with quickly.

 3.0 Aggressive or abusive behaviour